Special Experience

 Make Dashi With Bonito Flakes Shaved by You

-After comparing the dashi, it's time to cook with it.
-Begin by shaving the bonito flakes using a shaving tool.
+After the factory tour, try shaving bonito flakes yourself using a shaving tool.
 Hold the smoked bonito with its head facing you and shave from the tail.
 Listen for the "shari, shari" sound, indicating proper shaving.

 Shave the bonito flakes as demonstrated by the instructor

-After the shaving lesson, you'll learn to prepare dashi.
+Next, you'll learn to make dashi.
 Start by heating the kombu in water at around 60°C to 70°C. Once the kombu is removed from the pot, add the dried bonito flakes, using about 1% of the water's weight in flakes.
 Simmer gently for 30 seconds to 1 minute until the flakes sink, then strain them out with a kitchen towel or colander to finish the dashi.

 Strain the dashi to remove the bonito flakes.
 The appetizing aroma of dashi fills the room